Mackay Cutters: Season summaries

-2022 Squad

 Coaches

-The Cutters' current coach, Dave Elliott, is their ninth in club history.
+The Cutters' current coach, Adam Cuthbertson, is their 11th in club history.
 Kim Williams is their longest serving and most successful coach.

 Emblems and colours

 On 2 November 2007, the Daily Mercury unveiled the Cutters logo after holding a promotion inviting people to submit designs for the club's first crest.
 The winning design was submitted by Ashley Hanson of Townsville and was selected by Cutters' management from over 50 submissions.